SofPan/lovely-earthquake/project-journal/journal.md

 Alright, I have a solid couple of hours to focus today, looking forward to it!
 It's a VERY Summery Fall day, 22 degrees and sunny on October 30th!
 Windows are open, breezes are coming in, and the tunes are on.
 Kane is having a decent nap so the coding ambience is perfect.

 Going to start with passing the in/out durations down as props and adjusting the animation-duration accordingly.
 First things first, I will change the duration state in App to be sessionSettings.
 This will allow me to pass an object containing the details that I need over to the timer.
 I am also going to build in a future setting for hold time, because I realize a lot of breathing exercises involve holding your breath for a time so I want it ready to plug in when I have that in the finalized presets.

+Got the animation timed and working well.
+Going to sort out what my colors should be now so I can move away from the garish clashing test colors.

+Finished my animations and colors, the timer itself is looking and behaving great!
+Going to get my next session tasks together and call it a day, I want to enjoy my day off with my dog!

+Next Session:
+* Create custom session form
+* Form makes POST request and updates DB records
+* App state updates after POST request and immediately shows the new session
+* Only the user that created the custom session should be able to view it
+* All users should be able to view Preset sessions (admin account)
+* Change Preset seeds to be real-world breath work timers & reset DB